-Because of the disadvantages of previous methods, as described above, two new methods of preparing gradients were devised.
-All gradients were prepared in stoppered measuring cylinders of 500 ml, 1 1 or 2 1 capacity.
-(The graduations on the measuring cylinder provide a useful scale for preparing calibration curves.)
+Because of the disadvantages of previous methods, as described above, two new methods of preparing gradients were devised, All gradients were prepared in stoppered measuring-cylinders of 500 ml, 1 l or 2 l capacity, (The graduations on the measuring cylinder provide a useful scale for preparing calibration curves.)

 It is worth noting that it proved impractical to feed gradients by a peristaltic pump.
-The silicone tubing used in the available pumps (LKB Perpex and Watson-Marlow HR Flow Inducers) was attacked by CCl4; the tubing became opaque and slippery, swelled up and eventually ruptured.
+The silicone tubing used in the available pumps (LKB Perpex and Watson-Marlow HR Flow Inducers) was attacked by CC14; the tubing became opaque and slippery, swelled up and eventually ruptured.
 All gradients were hence prepared by gravity feed, for step-wise preparation, or by siphon, for continuous preparation of gradient.